 Part 1.
 Why We Can't Import Apple Music to iMovie

-- There are two ways to add Apple Music that you'd like to use in iMovie to AudFree Apple Music Converter.
-The first way is to click the first 'Add Files' button, all downloaded Apple Music tracks will show up in the iTunes library of AudFree's.
-And then you can directly choose favorite Apple Music songs for uploading.
-The other way is to drag and drop protected songs from your computer to AudFree's main interface directly.
+- There are two ways to add DRM protected Apple Music.
+The first method is to click the first 'Add file' button and all downloaded Apple Music tracks will be displayed in your iTunes library.
+Then you can directly select the Apple Music song you like for uploading.
+The other way is to drag the protected Apple song files to the main interface of this converter.

 - Step 3Convert DRM Apple Music for iMovie

 Step 3.
-Tap 'My Music' button to listen to it previously or click the 'Add Audio' icon to add it to your video in iMovie.
+Tap the 'Add Audio' icon to add your favorite Apple Music to video in iMovie.